Aryankr07/F-B/README.md

 Task:

-As Peter Pandey, the Marketing Data Analyst for CodeX, the responsibility is to analyze the results of a survey conducted in these 10 cities.
+As Marketing Data Analyst for CodeX, the responsibility is to analyze the results of a survey conducted in these 10 cities.
 The survey garnered responses from 10,000 participants.
 The primary objective is to distill actionable insights from this data, facilitating informed decision-making within the Marketing team.

 Key Responsibilities: